ajnauleau/theatres-reservations-api/README.md

 Each subject directory of the route has a `'new'` end point which will create a new document for that subject:

-*_!the cartId have multiple state end points to either `'save'` to save the cart, `'release'` to release the cart after making the purchase or exiting the screen, and `'expires'` in case the user times out and the cart expires_
+*_!cartId has multiple state end points, inorder to either `'save'` to save the cart, `'release'` to release the cart after making the purchase/exiting the screen, and `'expires'` in case the user times out and the cart expires_

 `'/theatres/theatresId/sessions/sessionId/'` {new}

 `'/theatres/theatresId/sessions/sessionId/carts/cartId/'` {new/save/release/expires}

 `'/theatres/theatresId/sessions/sessionId/carts/cartId/receipts/receiptId/'` {new}

 [**TODO**] nested routes? html post form?